Three mysterious giant craters that appeared suddenly in northern Siberia could actually be a previously unseen type of sinkhole, experts have said.

 "One actually erupted outside," he told LiveScience.
 "It's not even in the [scientific] literature.
 It's pretty new what we're dealing with," he added.

-The mysterious giant hole in Siberia The first massive crater was discovered in northern Siberia in the middle of last month.
+The first massive crater was discovered in northern Siberia in the middle of last month.
 The hole, which was found by reindeer herders, was approximately 260 feet (80 meters) wide.

 It drew world-wide press attention, not least because it was discovered in the Yamal Peninsula, otherwise known as 'The End of the World'.